 A. C. Luttrell, Corcoran, Calif., Jan.
-10.-Our little congregation is doing splendidly.
-Everyone seems to be interested in the work of the
+10 .-- Our little congregation is doing splendidly.
+Everyone seems to be interested in the work of the church.

 J. V. Speights, Littlefield, Texas, Jan.
-4.-We had a nice trip to California, visiting our old Phillips.
+4.-We had a nice trip to California, visiting our old friends, among whom were Brother and Sister Phillips.
 We still have good crowds at Bula, our home congregation here.